aceofgreens/aceofgreens.github.io/_drafts/2023-1-21-radon_saves.md

 So how might we compute Radon transform for a given image $f(x, y)$?
 1. First, the image has to be padded to a square.
 This is easily achieved by adding zero rows and columns such that the the non-zero pixels of the actual image stay roughly in the center of the resulting square image.
 2. Create an array of $N$ angles for the lines - $(\phi_1, \phi_2, ..., \phi_N)$.
 These should span the range from 0 to 180 degrees.
-3. Initialize an array to store the Radon transform results.
+3. Initialize a matrix to store the Radon transform results.
 This should have as many rows as the padded image and as many columns as the angles.
+This matrix is called a sinogram.
 4. For each of the angles, rotate the image by that amount.
 The rotation can be achieved by using a similarity matrix.
 The translations in the third column ensure that the centre $(c_x, c_y)$ does not change when rotating.
 Then, sum the pixel intensities across the rows and store the aggregated values in the corresponding column in the Radon array.